kieran-mackle/AutoTrader/content/_posts/2080-07-25-live-trade-performance.md

 In the interest of maintaining an edge, I will not be revealing the details of my strategy.
 However, I will provide the following generalities:
 - the characteristics of the algorithm change depending on market conditions (ie. ranging or trending)
 - The strategy is portfolio-based.
-- I will be trading currencies and indices
+- I will be trading FX currencies and indices
 - all trades and orders are placed through AutoTrader, but trades will be supervised daily to ensure expected behaviour.
 - all trades have clearly defined entries and exits.
 Outside of the price range defined by these points, the bot trading the strategy will be terminated.
 - position sizes are calculated based on risk management principles.